pypy/pypy/pypy/doc/mercurial_heptapod.rst

     hg absorb
     hg push

-  and the PR is updated!
+  and the MR is updated!

 .. tip ::